daydreaming-experiment/daydreaming-the-app.net/app/index.md

         align="right" />
 </a>

-The latest version of the app is [available here](http://daydreaming-the-app.net/releases/daydreaming-latest.apk).
-Alternatively you can scan this QR code which will bring you to the same link.
+The app is in testing phase just before launching, which means the latest version of the app is mostly [available here](http://daydreaming-the-app.net/releases/daydreaming-latest.apk).
+Alternatively, it is available in the Google Play Store, [but you must be registered among beta testers] to be able to see it there.
+If you are interested don't hesitate to <a href="mailto:daydreaming-beta-testers@googlegroups.com">ask for such a registration</a>.
 Please note that there is no iOS version, it is only for Android.

 ## Installing

-The app is in testing phase just before launching, which means it's only on the Google Play Store for beta testers.
-So to install the file you just downloaded above, you must tell Android that this file is safe: go to your system settings, navigate to the *Security* section, and tick the *Unknown sources* checkbox.
+Given that the app is still in testing phase, you may need to tell Android that the file you just downloaded above is safe: go to your system settings, navigate to the *Security* section, and tick the *Unknown sources* checkbox.

 You can then open the downloaded file (choose *Package Installer* if Android asks you which application to open the file with).